-Georgia residents who paid an overdraft fee to SunTrust Bank after an ATM or debit card transaction between July 12, 2006, and April 15, 2014, and did not receive a refund of that fee may be eligible for a cash payment from an upcoming class action settlement.
+Current and former Georgia residents who paid an overdraft fee to SunTrust Bank after an ATM or debit card transaction between July 12, 2006 and April 15, 2014, and did not receive a refund of that fee may be eligible for a cash payment from a class action settlement.
+The settlement class includes over 463,000 current SunTrust bank account holders.

 According to the settlement agreement, an overdraft fee is any fee or charge paid in relation to an account overdraft, such as an overdraft fee, insufficient funds fee, NSF fee or extended overdraft fee.